tuan23590/Clone-BHX/README.md

 ### Features
 - RESTful API endpoints.
-- Authentication with JWT and Passport strategies.
+- Authentication using JWT and Passport strategies.
-- MongoDB integration using Mongoose.
+- MongoDB integration via Mongoose.
-- Email sending via Nodemailer and Handlebars templates.
+- Email sending via Nodemailer with Handlebars templates.
 - Code linting with ESLint and formatting with Prettier.
 - End-to-end testing with Jest.